In the middle of a leafy Roman suburb, a tattered billboard glows under the scorching summer heat.

 ‘We don’t want to go back to the Middle Ages’

-In a country marked by a long-standing and deeply complex relationship toward abortion, matters could be muddied even further after a recent political development.
+In a country marked by a long-standing and deeply complex relationship toward abortion, matters could be muddied even further after recent political developments.

-Snap elections this September, following Prime Minister Mario Draghi’s resignation and the collapse of his big-tent coalition government, might lead to a surprising shift in power.
+Snap elections were held on 25 September, following Prime Minister Mario Draghi’s resignation and the collapse of his big-tent coalition government, leading to a surprising shift in power.

-Meloni may have confirmed her respect for Law #194, but the political tradition to which she belongs is fiercely opposed to abortion — something which is outlined within the first point of its electoral manifesto.
+Meloni may have confirmed her respect for Law #194, but the political tradition to which she belongs is fiercely opposed to abortion.

 “Yes to the culture of life!
-No to the promotion of death,” Meloni yelled from the podium of a pan-European far-right rally in Marbella in neighbouring Spain last month.
+No to the promotion of death,” Meloni yelled from the podium of a pan-European far-right rally in Marbella in neighbouring Spain in July.

 “It’s difficult to imagine a frontal attack against abortion,” Lalli noted.
 “But you don’t need a frontal attack to make it inaccessible, to make it more complicated.”